acsl-technion/libconntrack-cm/README.md

 Pass packets to the library using

-    int ctcm_process_packets(
+    int ctcm_process_packet(
         struct ctcm_context *ctcm,
         enum ctcm_direction dir,
-        struct ctcm_packet* packets,
+        struct rte_mbuf* packet);
-        unsigned int num_packets);

-Passing an array of pre-parsed packet pointers which point to the packet L3 header as well as the MAD header.
+Passing a pre-parsed packet whose metadata points to the packet L3 header as well as the MAD header.

-If needed, one may use `ctcm_parse_packets` to parse the BTH / MAD headers and filter the CM packets.
+If needed, one may use `ctcm_parse_packet` to parse the BTH / MAD headers and filter the CM packets.

 You can then query the data structure to find the source QP number of a given